MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-meeting-stage.md

 ---
-title: Enable and configure your apps for Teams meetings
+title: Enable and configure your apps for meeting stage
 author: surbhigupta
 description: Learn how to enable and configure your apps for Teams meetings and different meeting scenarios, update app manifest, configure features and more. ms.topic: conceptual